For Colored Girls: Plot

-Donald interrogates Yasmine at the hospital about her rape, where he informs her that it'll be difficult to press charges as she tells him that women can be raped anywhere by anyone ("Latent Rapists").
-At the same hospital, Alice comes in search of Nyla, who is being interrogated by Renee and Kelly, and gives them and Alice a vivid detail of her abortion ("Abortion Cycle #1").
+At the hospital, Donald informs Yasmine that pressing rape charges will be difficult.
+At the same hospital, Alice comes in search of Nyla, who is being interrogated by Renee and Kelly.
 After being informed of the situation and recognizing Crystal, Kelly becomes visibly upset.

-Alice confronts Tangie in her apartment and after a physical altercation, they reveal to each other that Tangie was raped by her grandfather, Alice's father, causing Alice to take her to the abortionist where Alice supervised her, whereas Nyla was unsupervised.
-Alice reveals that her father took her virginity and was given to a white man at fifteen to have children.
-All these events explained why Tangie is the way she is ("One" cont.).
-After kicking Alice out of her apartment, Gilda comes into her house to put ice on the bruise on Tangie's face.
-She explains that Tangie and her mother make a lot of sense before telling her a detailed account of Tangie's exploits ("One" cont.).
+Alice confronts Tangie in her apartment, they reveal to each other that Tangie was assaulted by her grandfather, Alice's father, causing Alice to take her to the abortionist.
+Alice reveals that her father took her virginity and that she was given to a white man at fifteen to have children.
+After kicking Alice out of her apartment, Gilda comes into her house and gives her a detailed account of Tangie's exploits.
 Tangie believes that Gilda has been snooping again through the wall, but Gilda reveals that she was once like Tangie.